Geonovum/T4R/respec/H3-findings.md

 - Driven by and from use-case

-    Even from technical framework viewpoint, a socio-technical approach should be expected.
+    Even from a technical framework viewpoint, a socio-technical approach should be expected.

+__Lessons learned__

+- Having 'amabassadors' or 'champions' in your organisation that promote solutions and can enthousiastically demonstrate the use and adoption of LDT's is a huge benefit and success factor.

 ### How do we make sure our solution is interoperable with other organisations?

 __Best practices__

 - 'The web is the operating system'
+By this we mean that web technology is the fundamental approach to design systems, not only for the visualisation part, but also all other parts of the system, like storage and processing.

+__Lessons Learned__
-    Modern architectures operate on a web-scale and can work in a distributed environment.
+    Modern architectures operate on a web-scale and can work in a distributed environment, technologies like WebAssembly and memory optimized architectures make scaling systems a lot more feasible.

 ### How do we create insights that are interpretable and well balanced?

 __Best practices__

+- documentation and clear definitions are key.
+Design systems in such a way that provenance is available and results are transparant.
+Be wary of 'black box' solutions where you do not have a clue how results are calculated.

 ### How can we create results in the short term, while staying relevant towards the future?